Licensed, motorized vehicles or mobile food units

 What do I need to submit to the City?

-Food Truck Permit for Property Owner:
+Zoning Food Truck Permit for Property Owners

 Additional requirements for Food Truck Operators

-1. Parking: Food trucks may not occupy any required parking stall for the primary use while the primary use is open to the public.
+1. Parking on Private Property: Food trucks may not occupy any required parking stall for the primary use while the primary use is open to the public.
 Food trucks and the primary use may share parking spaces when having separate hours of operation.
 Parking stalls that are overflow or extra according to the regulations in the Zoning Code may be used to park a food truck; however, parking stalls leased to another business or adjacent use may not be used unless the food truck is operating under separate hours of operation.
 Food trucks may not park in handicapped accessible parking spaces, nor can they park in access or drive aisles.
 The approved location for the parking trucks, as shown on the zoning permit, must be physically marked.
 The food truck parking space can be marked with paint, tape or any other easily identifiable material.
 Food trucks may not be parked in an approved location after hours of operation. (graphic of a parking stall with marked spots)

 What is prohibited and may result in a violation?